Definitive Proof That The Cinnamon Hair Trend Looks Yummy On Everyone

-The perks of the holiday season aren't just good cheer and even better gifts — we love the treats, too.
-A personal favorite?
+The perks of the Christmas season aren't just good cheer and even better gifts — we love the treats, too.
+A personal favourite?
 Starbucks' Holiday Spice Flat White spun with cinnamon and nutmeg.
-Perhaps we've had one venti too many, but we're starting to see those same spicy elements sprinkled into the hair colors of our favorite Hollywood stars.
+Perhaps we've had one venti too many, but we're starting to see those same spicy elements sprinkled into the hair colours of our favourite Hollywood stars.

 Get the